Bering Island

-Bering Island (о́стров Бе́ринга) is located off the Kamchatka Peninsula in the Bering Sea.
+Bering Island (Остров Беринга) is located off the Kamchatka Peninsula in the Bering Sea.

 Description

 At 95 km long by 15 km wide, it is the largest and westernmost of the Commander Islands, with an area of 1667 km2.
 Most of Bering Island and several of the smaller islands in their entirety are now part of the Komandorsky Zapovednik nature preserve.

 Bering Island is treeless, desolate and experiences severe weather, including high winds, persistent fog and earthquakes.
 It had no year-round human residents until roughly 1826.
-Now, the village of Nikolskoye is home to 800 people, roughly three hundred of them identifying as Aleuts.
+The 2021 Russian census recorded a population of 654 people, with roughly 300 of them identifying as Aleuts.
 The island's small population is involved mostly in fishing.